Asubtlecoderrr/tictactoe/README.md

 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

-##The code I've added does not give a graphical representation of the game but only the logic of the game.
+##The code I've added does not give any visual representation of the game but only the logic of the game.